What are your enrollment options?

 What extra-curricular activities do you offer?

-We also enrich and extend classroom learning by bringing the community into Harvey Browne.
-This allows children to enjoy a safe and happy cultural experiences at school.
+We enrich and extend classroom learning by bringing the community into Harvey Browne.
+This allows children to enjoy safe and happy cultural experiences at school.
 The St. Matthews Fire Department visits our classrooms every October during Fire Prevention month.
 Santa visits in December and Dentists come each February during Dental Health Month.
 The children’s librarian from the Louisville Free Public Library visits classrooms and we will invite the parents to join us for a walking field trip to Eline Library from time to time.
 A group of parents volunteer to plan other varied activities for children throughout the year such as the Squallis Puppeteers, Blue Apple Players and Magic Shows.

 Do you offer extended care?